jfenal/role-satellite6-server/README.md

-Install and configure Satellite 6 on a RHEL 6 or 7 host.
+Install and configure Satellite 6 on a Red Hat Enteprise 7 host.
 ====

 This is based on the process outlined here: